 Xamarin employs platform-specific UI elements which makes it possible to deliver a flawless user experience.

 The Xamarin framework uses Xamarin.Forms tool for transforming app UI components into platform-specific elements at a run time in case of the simple cross-platform application development process.
 Whereas, the cross-platform frameworks upon Xamarin.iOS and Xamarin.Android when developing customized and secure mobility solutions.

 Unlike other web-based technologies, Xamarin app development provides native performance much like what is offered by Java in Android apps and Objective-C (or Swift) in the case of iOS apps – all by making different tools to develop, test and analyze the app performance even before the app release is made available within Visual Studio.

 The platform provides better maintenance facility at lower cost and time by enabling the Xamarin app developers to deploy the updates to the source file that is further applied on both Android and iOS platforms.
 However, the changes are applicable only when the app uses Xamarin.Forms, shared code, business logic, and updates for Xamarin.Android and Xamarin.iOS apps.

-While these characteristics and the fact that various popular apps developed with Xamarin prevail in the market indicates that it is the right cross-platform app development platform for 2019, it better to check with React Native too.
+While these characteristics and the fact that various popular apps developed with Xamarin prevail in the market indicates that it is the right option to pick from the list of cross-platform app development frameworks, it better to check with React Native too.

 So, here’s a brief introduction to what is React Native and what React Native apps are presently available in the market.